-18. At the time the officers arrested plaintiff:

-- a.
-None of the individual officer defendants had a warrant authorizing the arrest of plaintiff; - b.
-None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of plaintiff; - c.
-None of the individual officer defendants had observed plaintiff commit any offense; and - d.
-None of the individual officer defendants had received information from any source that plaintiff had committed an offense.
+18. At the time the officers arrested plaintiff Goree: - a.
+None of the individual officer defendants had a warrant authorizing the arrest of plaintiff Goree; - b.
+None of the individual officer defendants believed that a warrant had been issued authorizing the arrest of plaintiff Goree; - c.
+None of the individual officer defendants had observed plaintiff Goree commit any offense; and - d.
+None of the individual officer defendants had received information from any source that plaintiff Goree had committed an offense.

-ANSWER: Defendant Officers admit that at the time of Plaintiff's arrest on October 16, 2007 they did not have a warrant authorizing his arrest and did not believe a warrant had been issued authorizing the arrest.
-Defendants Officers deny the remaining allegations in this Paragraph that are directed against them.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+ANSWER: Defendant Officers admit they did not have a warrant authorizing the arrest of Plaintiff Goree on October 1, 2002, and did not believe a warrant had been issued authorizing the arrest of Plaintiff Goree on October 1, 2002.
+Defendant Officers deny the remaining allegations in this Paragraph that are directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other Defendants.

-19. After arresting plaintiff, the individual officer defendants conspired, confederated, and agreed to fabricate a false story in an attempt to justify the unlawful arrest, to cover-up their wrongdoing, and to cause plaintiff to be wrongfully detained and prosecuted.
+19. After arresting plaintiffs, the individual officer defendants conspired, confederated, and agreed to fabricate a false story in an attempt to justify the unlawful arrests, to cover-up their wrongdoing, and to cause plaintiffs to be wrongfully detained and prosecuted.